ericbreno/zentropy/README.md

 # Zentropy
 #### Zen (simplicity) + Entropy (state change)

-A lightweight and flexible state management library for TypeScript projects.
+A lightweight and flexible state management library for TS and JS projects.
 This library provides a simple way to share and manage state across your application with reducers, subscriptions, actions, middleware, and a reset function.

 ## Why Use This Library?